Azrand/kickstarter-analysis/README.md

 **Conclusions of Outcomes Based on Launch Date**

-1. If a theater is looking to launch a Kickstarter campaign, May and June have the highest percentage of success at 67% and 65% in comparison to the rest of the year.
+1. If a theater is looking to launch a Kickstarter campaign, May and June have the highest percentage of success at 67% and 65% compared to the rest of the year.
 2. December is the worst month to start a campaign due to a 49% success rate.

 **Conclusions of Outcomes Based on Goals**

-1. If a theater is looking to launch a Kickstarter campaign based on a range of monetary goals, campaigns less than $20,000 have a higher chance of success in comparison to other campaigns.
+1. If a theater is looking to launch a Kickstarter campaign based on a range of monetary goals, campaigns less than $20,000 have a higher chance of success than other campaigns.
 Success ranges from 50% at the $15,000 to $19,999 range to 75% at the $1,000 or less range.
 2. Campaign goals of $50,000 or greater have an 88% failure rate.

 **Final Conclusions Based on Results**

 Although we see a spike in success between the $35,000 to $44,999 range, there is not enough data to conclude the success rate is accurate and more data will be needed.
-From the data that we have, we can infer if Louise was to launch their campaign during the months of May or June, with a monetary goal of $20,000 or less, they would have had a higher chance of their campaign being successful.
+From the data we have, we can infer that if Louise were to launch their campaign during May or June, with a monetary goal of $20,000 or less, they would have had a higher chance of their campaign being successful.